 Here's another piece of truthful advice: Visiting Toronto in March is a crapshoot, weather-wise.
 So if you don't mind packing a winter jacket and a t-shirt for unpredictable March weather, you'll get all the enjoyment and excitement Toronto has to offer at shoulder season rates.
 Toronto's friendly, exciting, multicultural vibe is tangible year-round.

 Typical winter weather is not a deal breaker if you come prepared and can even be exhilarating.
 Join in sub-zero merriment by going ice skating at the Toronto City Hall or at Harbourfront.

 If the weather is particularly inclement, there are lots of indoor shopping centers, including a below-ground network called The Path, museums, and galleries to keep you warm and dry.
-(Read more about what to do in Toronto on a rainy day.)
-In addition, Toronto is a top theatre destination and will have something to your liking at one of its many live theatres.
+In addition, Toronto is a top theater destination and will have something to your liking at one of its many live theaters.

 Though summer months are by far the most popular time of year to visit Banff, planning your vacation to this outrageously scenic town in Alberta's Rocky Mountains in late winter/early spring has its advantages.

 Winter in the Rockies is long and come March, the full roster of winter activities is available, with downhill skiing at its peak.
 Banff offers the benefit of three incredible ski resorts all located with Banff National Park and a tri-area ski pass that allows access to each.
 Other winter activities include ice walks, snowshoeing and dogsledding.

 The number of visitors to Banff drops significantly after the Family Day weekend on the third Monday of February, so just following in the footsteps of this holiday, at the very beginning of March can be an excellent time to get a travel deal (again, if you take care to avoid March Break).Continue to 5 of 5 below.